bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/concepts/index.markdown

 {{< brupop/components-diagram >}}

 Brupop collects the state of each node with an agent.
-The Brupop Agent runs in a container on each node as a DaemonSet.
+The Brupop Agent runs in a container on each node as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 This agent sends the state to an API Server.
 API Server instances run in the cluster itself and communicates with the Kubernetes API to record the state as a custom resource.

 {{< brupop/agent-api-server-control-plane >}}

 {{< alert title="Bottlerocket API Server vs Brupop API Server?" color="success" >}}
-Don’t confuse Bottlerocket’s {{< cross-project-current-link project="os" url="/en/os/x.x.x/concepts/api-driven/">}}API Server{{< /cross-project-current-link >}} with Brupop’s API Server, these are two distinct servers, just with the same name.
+Don’t confuse Bottlerocket’s {{< cross-project-current-link project="os" url="/en/os/x.x.x/concepts/api-driven/">}}API Server{{< /cross-project-current-link >}} with Brupop’s API Server, these are two distinct things, just with the same name.
 In this part of the documentation, unless otherwise noted, assume that “API Server” refers to the Brupop API Server.
 {{< /alert >}}